Are you looking to protect your nonprofit’s name, logo, or other intellectual property?

 If you’re comfortable with moving forward from there based on their professional advice, they would then file with the appropriate government bodies: namely the U.S. Patent and Trademark Office and the U.S. Copyright Office.
 State registrations only apply on the state level only, and the federal registration allows you the legal right to use your trademark and bring a concern about it to court if necessary (learn more here about when it might be time for your nonprofit to sue).
 It also means you may use the federal trademark registration symbol, ®, to denote this.

 Once you’ve applied for your trademark or copyright, it may take a few weeks (or months, depending on how backed up the agency is) before you’ve heard a response.
 If your application is accepted, you’re successfully registered and can take action against anyone who infringes on your right to your mark.
 Often, the agency will reply to your application with questions or clarifications.
 This is a frequent occurrence within the process and is not indicative of whether your application will be approved or denied.
 If your application is denied, it doesn’t mean your name must be changed.
 It simply means you cannot protect it in this way.

 The choice is yours whether or not you’d like to pursue protection for your nonprofit via a trademark or copyright.
 We think it’s an excellent way to keep your nonprofit’s branding and reputation safe while establishing some credibility.
-If you’d like to speak with one of our experienced nonprofit attorneys about our trademarking and copyright services, reach out to us, as we’d be happy to see how we can help.
+If you’d like to speak with a member of our legal team about our trademarking and copyright services, reach out to us, as we’d be happy to see how we can help.